-- Erythropoietin receptor agonists (ERAs, named for the purposes of this Technical Document 'EPOs' 2); - Growth hormone (GH); and - Growth hormone releasing factors (GHRFs) including growth hormone-releasing hormone (GHRH) and its analogues, growth hormone secretagogues (GHS) and its mimetics, and growth hormone-releasing peptides (GHRPs).
+- Erythropoietin receptor agonists (ERAs' );

+- Growth hormone (GH); and

+- Growth hormone releasing factors (GHRFs) including growth hormone-releasing hormone (GHRH) and its analogues, growth hormone secretagogues (GHS) and its mimetics, and growth hormone-releasing peptides (GHRPs).

 5. What was the process by which the TDSSA and the Minimum Levels of Analysis (MLAs) were developed?